-The goal of the project is to implement a climate module within the existing meal planning tools used for public meals today.
+The goal of the study is to implement a climate module within the existing meal planning tools used for public meals today.
 This requires a food and climate database developed by SP FB within the project.
-The ambition of the project partners who will use the tool after the project completion, is to to reduce the climate impact of food consumption in their public sector domain by over 20 % in three years, , through enabling the monitoring of climate impacts on a daily, weekly and annual basis with clear feedback on the resulting changes.
+The ambition of the project partners, who will use the tool after the project completion, is to reduce the climate impact of food consumption in their public sector domain by over 20 % in three years, through enabling the monitoring of climate impact on a daily, weekly and annual basis with clear feedback on the resulting changes.

-In the following section the method for collection of data as well as required adjustments to the climate data used in developing this database will be elaborated.
-It continues by presenting the resulting database and its applications.
-Following to that, there is a discussion addressing the potential of full exploitation of this tool in the public and private sector.
+In the following section, the method for collection of data as well as required adjustments to the climate data used in developing this database will be elaborated.
+Afterwards, the resulting database and its applications is presented.
+Following that, there is a discussion addressing the potential of full exploitation of this tool in the public and private sector.
 Then, a number of limitations of this study are brought up.
-The final section presents the next steps necessary to be taken for full exploitation of the potential of tools of this kind with various applications and user groups, in contributing to achieve environmental targets.
+The final section presents the next steps necessary to be taken for full exploitation of the potential offered by tools of this kind, with various applications and user groups, to achieve environmental targets.